denten-books/plain-text/1-chapter.md

 a purpose: to uncover the energy gained or lost in the transformation from code to code and from medium to medium.
 I am concerned with energy because too often our foundational models of reading and interpretation take the text as a fixed given.
-Even in our most destabilizing readings, *S/Z* by Roland Barthes or Jacques Derrida's "Plato's Pharmacy", the materiality of the text is assumed to persevere.
+Even in our most destabilizing readings, like Jacques Derrida's "Plato's Pharmacy", the materiality of the text is assumed to persevere.
 "We will take off here from the *Phaedrus*," Derrida writes [@derrida_dissemination_1981, 66].
 "The reader can count the lines" at the "precisely calculated center of the dialogue" [@derrida_dissemination_1981, 67].
-Derrida asks the reader "to return to the text"
+Plato's dialog has for Derrida a definate beginning, middle, and end.
+Derrida asks the reader "to return to the text," even when the text "remains forever imepreceptible" [@derrida_dissemination_1981, 63 & ].[^ln1-tranlsate] When Derrida talks in this usual way of a literary scholar, he uses the word "text" in two distinct
+ways: one, as an abstract metnal constract---the one that is forever impreceptible, and the physical one, which has a definite and stable topography.

+In the vision of post-structural poetics, the text comprises quicksand of unstable signifiers.
+In other words, we can only define a word with other words.
+Derrida writes about the "dissimulation of the woven texture," and "a web that envelops a web," and "an organism, idefinitely reenerating its own tissue behind the cutting trace, the decision of each reading" [@derrida_dissemination_1981, 63].
+In *Plain Text*, I want to challenge the stability of the text as a physical artifact, and not just a mental construct.
+By the end of the book, we will see also that much is at stake in the material affordances of the literary artifact.
+The political struggle for meaning-making, that is the very opportunity to engage in the activity, begins with the text as a physical object.

+[^ln1-translate]: "In our discussion of this text we have been using an authoritative French translation of Plato, the one published by Guillaume Bude.
+In the case of *Phaedrus*, the tranlation is by Leon Robin.
+We will continue to refer to it, inserting Greek text in parenthesis [@derrida_dissemination_1981, 71]."

 reveal the labor it
 physically takes to ferry inscriptions across space.
 In searching for the